freedomofpress/securedrop-workstation/README.md

 #### What Compromise of *dom0* Can Achieve

 *Dom0* can do all of the above: spawn arbitrary virtual machines, access all data, modify all SecureDrop Workstation provisioning code, as well as introduce mechanisms to establish persistence and exfiltrate data.

-[1] Due to a [Qubes bug](https://github.com/freedomofpress/securedrop-workstation/issues/46), we're currently using a non-disposable instance of this VM for decryption.
-When the Qubes bug is fixed, we can easily migrate to a disposable instance.